CartoDB/documentation/app/content/react/overview.md

 **I’m using Vue or Angular for building my applications, what are my options?**

 At this moment, we only provide a complete solution with templates and widgets for React.
 If you are building an application using Vue, Angular or other JavaScript framework, you don’t have to worry, it is completely feasible and you just need to use the CARTO for deck.gl pure JavaScript flavor.
-Please check the [examples](https://github.com/CartoDB/viz-doc/tree/master/deck.gl/examples/pure-js).
+Please check the [examples](https://github.com/CartoDB/viz-doc/tree/master/deck.gl/examples/pure-js) and the [CARTO + Vue.js](/vue) and [CARTO + Angular](/angular) docs.

+**When should I use the CARTO 3 platform vs the CARTO 2 platform?**

+CARTO 3 is a fully cloud native platform that avoids data duplication and provides almost infinite scalability.
+You should use the CARTO 2 platform only if you are a current CARTO customer that has not been migrated yet to the CARTO 3 platform and plan to continue using it for the foreseeable future.

+**Can I use the library with my own Create React App template?**
+Yes, the library can be used independently.
+You will need to take care of adding the required dependencies and you won't be able to use the code generator, but you can take advantage of the functionality offered by the library: user interface components, widgets, state management, interaction with the CARTO platform...